Blankeos/Blankeos/README.md

    - Monolithic Metaframework: No separate backend, no router, no controller, and minimal Layers: (Services and Repository).
    - For larger usecases: Domain-Driven Design.

 Recently played around with: Wails, SolidJS, Vike, and PostGIS.
+I'm really like Solid + Vike 💙 so far.

 ### 💻 Projects